ardangelo/excelangue.github.io/index.md

 ##About

-Andrew D'Angelo: student and programmer.
-Much of my time is spent on various computers including but not limited to ThinkPad and Surface Pro.
+Andrew D'Angelo: student at the University of Washington.
+When I'm not programming I'm usually hanging out at Thorntons or playing Smash Bros.

-Programmer in C (GBA & PC), C# (WP8 & Metro) and Python.
+Programmer in C (GBA & PC), C# (WP8 & Metro), Python, and Scheme.
 I can be found on [irc.rizon.net](http://rizon.net) under the nick `excel`.

 #### PGP Data